angeclau/COSMONET/README.md

 # COSMONET
-A novel screening-network methods that predict patient survival outcome               by screening key survival-related variables.
+An R Package where novel screening-network methods that predict patient survival outcome               by screening key survival-related variables are implemented.